KESTIO

 Webinar

-Dominique Seguin, Managing Director of Kestio, presents a webinar on the management of its commercial pipeline
+Dominique Seguin, General Manager of Kestio, presents a webinar on managing your sales pipeline

 Hosted by Dominique Seguin,

-In this webinar, Dominique Seguin, Managing Director of KESTIO, gives you the keys to a zen commercial negotiation and to establish lasting relationships with your ecosystem.
+In this webinar, Dominique Seguin, Managing Director of KESTIO, gives you the keys to a zen sales negotiation and to establishing lasting relationships with your ecosystem.

 Distinguish between sales and commercial negotiation

-Negotiation is a way of finding an agreement between two stakeholders who do not agree.
+Negotiation is a way to find an agreement between two stakeholders who disagree.

-It is not necessarily necessary to make a sale.
-First you have to sell, then you can possibly negotiate.
+It is not necessarily required to make a sale.
+You must first sell, then you can eventually negotiate.
 Negotiation can then be used to find a compromise between two parties.

-Spend 80% of your time preparing and defining a common shared objective (a WIN/WIN agreement).
+Spend 80% of your time preparing and defining a shared common goal (a WIN/WIN agreement).

-Having the right mindset for successful commercial negotiation
+Having the right mindset to succeed in your sales negotiation

 • Separate the people from the problem

-• Lack of resistance by one party increases the demands of the other
+• The absence of resistance from one party increases the demands of the other

-Start with a high initial demand and you will prepare an acceptable fallback.
-You must succeed in finding the ZAPO (Zone of Possible Agreement).
+Start with a high initial demand and you will prepare an acceptable fallback solution.
+You have to succeed in finding the ZOPA (Zone of Possible Agreement).

 Do not negotiate

-At first, you should refuse the commercial negotiation.
-It is essential to start by defending your value proposition with arguments.
+Initially, you must refuse commercial negotiation.
+It is essential to begin by defending your value proposition with arguments.

-The key is to delay the timing of the commercial negotiation.
+The key is to delay the deadline of the moment of commercial negotiation.

-Enhancing the value of its offer to reinforce the impact of the value on the actors of the commercial negotiation:
+Enhance your offer to reinforce the impact of value on the stakeholders in the commercial negotiation:

 • Define a common objective shared with the client